 Over the decades that followed, the social roles of the technologies under IEEE’s aegis continued to spread across the world and reach into more and more areas of people's lives.
 The professional groups and technical boards of the predecessor institutions evolved into IEEE Societies.
 By the early 21st century, IEEE served its members and their interests with 39 Societies; 130 journals, transactions, and magazines; more than 300 conferences annually; and 900 active standards.

 Since that time, computers evolved from massive mainframes to desktop appliances to portable devices, linked to global networks connected by copper wire, microwaves, satellites, or fiber optics.
 IEEE’s fields of interest expanded well beyond electrical and electronics engineering and computing into areas such as micro- and nanotechnologies, ultrasonics, bioengineering, robotics, electronic materials, and many others.
 Electronics became ubiquitous, integrated in everything from jet cockpits to industrial robots to medical imaging.

 As technologies and the industries that developed them increasingly transcended national boundaries, IEEE has kept pace.
 It is now a global institution that uses the innovations of the practitioners it represents to enhance IEEE’s excellence in delivering products and services to members, industries, and the public at large.
 Publications and educational programs are delivered online, as are member services such as renewal and elections.
-By 2010, IEEE comprised over 395,000 members in 160 countries.
-Through its global network of geographical units, publications, web services, and conferences, IEEE remains the world's largest technical professional association.
+By 2020, IEEE comprised over 395,000 members in 160 countries.
+Through its global network of geographical units, publications, web services, and conferences, IEEE remains the world's largest technical professional organization.